 I vividly remember the first time I heard someone use “abominate” as a verb.
-It was John Piper and he was talking about the
+It was John Piper and he was talking about the prosperity gospel.

 In the U.S. there has arisen a particularly virulent form of false teaching—a gospel which promises cash and comfort to Christ’s followers, and in so doing bilks the poor, the needy, and the ill.
 It’s a gospel which elevates man and deposes God.
 The film American Gospel: Christ Alone by Transition Studios tackles this teaching, along with several other false gospels, in a sensitive and thought-provoking manner.